 software would allow WCDB to operate in an unattended fashion during school breaks

 or even during hard-to-staff overnight hours.
-A program called Airtime presently
+A program called Airtime allowed for

-allows for the remote upload and scheduling of programs which can then be broadcast
+the remote upload and scheduling of programs which can then be broadcast on the air

 In early January 2013, WCDB moved its main studio back to Studio A, also known

 as Master Control.
 All new wiring was installed to make station maintenance

 easier.
 For the week that the studio was being reconstructed, WCDB operated only

 via automation.
 The new studio is based upon custom-designed wood furniture

 that was built by artist and musician Brian

 WCDB held an Alumni Reunion for its 35th Anniversary on the FM dial and its 50th